 Lee A. Fleisher, MD, is Emeritus Professor of Anesthesiology and Critical Care and Professor of Medicine at the University of Pennsylvania Perelman School of Medicine.
 He also serves as a Senior Advisor of the Bipartisan Policy Center, Senior Fellow of the Leonard Davis Institute of Health Economics and Visiting Fellow of the Duke-Margolis Center.
 From 2004 through July 2020, he was the Robert D. Dripps Professor and Chair of Anesthesiology and Critical Care and Professor of Medicine at the University of Pennsylvania.
 From July 2020-July 2023, he was the Chief Medical Officer and Director of the Center for Clinical Standards and Quality for the Centers for Medicare and Medicaid Services.
 In this capacity, he was responsible for executing all national clinical, quality, and safety standards for healthcare facilities and providers, as well as establishing coverage determinations for items and services that improve health outcomes for Medicare beneficiaries.
 His research focuses on measurement of quality of care, decision making, implementation of cultural change and health policy.
 In 2007, he was elected to membership of the National Academy of Medicine of the National Academy of Sciences and served on Committees including the Board of Health Services of the NAM

-Karen van Caulil, Ph.D. is the President and CEO of the Florida Alliance for Healthcare Value
+Karen van Caulil, Ph.D., President and CEO of the Florida Alliance for Healthcare Value

 Dr. van Caulil leads a nationally recognized business coalition on health, overseeing all activities and operations including research projects, educational programs, conferences, and member engagement.
 Dr. van Caulil previously served in executive positions for the University of Central Florida College of Medicine and the Health Council of East Central Florida.